jamiehadd/jamiehadd.github.io/_pages/about.md

 <br>Recent News
 ===========
+<b>December '22: </b> I had the opportunity to speak in the "Multi-Modal Imaging with Deep Learning and Modeling" workshop at IPAM!
+This was a great week-long workshop in the long program "Computational Microscopy".
+My <a href="https://youtu.be/0-kwIBAQ1hg">talk</a> was titled "Hierarchical and Neural Nonnegative Tensor Decompositions" and presented several works developing hierarchical topic models for tensor data.
+Thanks to the organizers for a great program!

 <b>November '22: </b> Our paper (with collaborators Phil Chodrow and Nicole Eikmeier) <a href="https://arxiv.org/abs/2204.13586">Nonbacktracking spectral clustering of nonuniform hypergraphs</a> was accepted to SIAM Journal on Mathematics of Data Science (SIMODS)!
 In this paper, we propose methods for community detection on nonuniform (containing edges of different sizes) hypergraphs -- one is a simple spectral approach using the nonbacktracking operator and the other is an alternating approach based upon linearized belief-propagation (the nonbacktracking operator appears here too!).
 We additionally provide some theorems that improve computational complexity of working with the nonbacktracking operator and other large matrices appearing in our methods.

 <b>November '22: </b> Our paper <a href="https://arxiv.org/pdf/2209.02415v1.pdf">Interpretability of Automatic Infectious Disease Classification Analysis with Concept Discovery</a> was accepted to the <a href="https://ml4health.github.io/2022/">Machine Learning 4 Health (ML4H)</a> conference!
 This paper will be presented as a poster in New Orleans at the end of November 2022.